amberstarlight/website/src/blog/posts/2025/from-analogue-to-digital.md

 ### Wii

-The hacking scene around the Wii is quite interesting, and these days softmodding is the way to go for the Wii; the SD card slot makes it so easy.
+The hacking scene around the Wii is quite interesting, and these days softmodding is the way to go; the SD card slot makes it so easy.
 You may have even heard of the "Letterbomb" hack, as it's fairly ubiquitous.
 The Homebrew Channel and its theme are fantastic and blend into the console well, which is perfect for someone like me who appreciates the "OEM plus" aesthetic.

 There are some interesting games made for the Wii (it would be remiss of me not to mention _Super Smash Bros.
-Brawl_, of which I spent a lot of time playing with school friends), but I am quite fond of a few lesser-known titles.
+Brawl_, which I spent a lot of time playing with school friends), but I am quite fond of a few lesser-known titles.
 _Pokémon Battle Revolution_, the sort-of-but-not-quite spiritual successor to _Pokémon Stadium_, comes to mind as a game that showed a lot of potential but